State Model

 Editable Parameters

 When editable is true on a pending-confirmation tool call, the client may allow the user to modify the tool's input parameters before confirming.
-If the user edits the parameters, the client includes editedToolInput on the session/toolCallConfirmed action.
+If the user edits the parameters, the client includes editedToolInput on the chat/toolCallConfirmed action.
 The reducer uses editedToolInput (if present) in place of the original toolInput when transitioning to running.

 When a turn completes, non-terminal tool calls in responseParts are force-cancelled with reason 'skipped'.